What is Inrank?

 This can mean that you might see unexpected movement in the Inrank for a page, for pages at a given page depth, or for a page group in the first analysis after the change.
 This may be particularly visible in Crawl over Crawl analyses comparing multiple crawls, in the Inrank flow diagram, or in the Average Inrank by depth diagram for page groups.

-Example of a website minimally affected.
+Example of a website minimally affected by the March 2020 Inrank algorithm change.
 Despite slight changes in the Inrank profiles of each page group, overall tendencies–and interactions between the groups–are unchanged.

 You can find more detailed information on the Inrank calculation in the OnCrawl user help.